simondlevy/Hackflight/README.md

 (roll, pitch yaw).
 So-called [Stabilize](http://ardupilot.org/copter/docs/stabilize-mode.html#stabilize-mode) mode requires these three angular-velocity controllers, plus a PID controller based on angle (computed from the quaternion) for the roll and pitch axes.
-To support his arrangement, in Hackflight, PID controllers for aux state 0 will also run in aux states 1 and 2, and PID controllers for aux state 1 will also run in aux state 2.
+To support his arrangement in Hackflight, PID controllers for aux state 0 will also run in aux states 1 and 2, and PID controllers for aux state 1 will also run in aux state 2.